-In order to have adequate, well-located parks and school sites in areas that potentially may be annexed into the City to accommodate future urban growth, reserve dedication for lands within a Future Growth Area be deferred through a deferred reserve caveat until after an ASP is prepared and adopted and/or the area(s) are annexed by the City.
+In order to have adequate, well-located parks and school sites in areas that potentially may be annexed into the City to accommodate future urban growth, reserve dedication for lands within a Future Growth Area shall be deferred through a deferred reserve caveat until after an ASP is prepared and adopted and/or the area(s) are annexed by the City.

-2.5 Country Residential Development
+2.6 Country Residential Development

 Country residential development in the IDP area currently consists of concentrated multi-lot subdivision to the west, southeast, and east of the City.
 These lands will remain as country residential in the long term.
-The policies of this section apply to new country residential development areas.
+The policies of this section apply to new country residential development in the IDP area.